dhis2-metadata/NTD_AGG/docs/ntd_agg-design.md

 ### Data exchange

+The principle of reusing data plays a key role in any successful implementation of digital tools.
+It is possible to link the NTD overarching module with existing disease-specific programs, should these be already implemented within the HMIS.
+DHIS2 supports internal and external aggregate Data Exchanges that can aggregate existing HMIS data and periodically push it to the corresponding variables in the overarching data set.
+For more information, please refer to [DHIS2 documentation](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/data-exchange.html?h=data+exchange).
+A reference data exchange has been configured to enable data flow between Human Rabies Surveillance module and the NTD overarching data set.
+Information regarding this data exchange can be found in the design guide of the [Human Rabies Surveillance module](#ntd_hrs-design)

-#### NTD Overarching vs Disease-specific NTD Modules vs Tracker
+#### NTD overarching module vs Disease-specific NTD Modules vs Tracker

-The NTD Overarching module provides a foundational set of variables that eachcountry should report.
+The NTD overarching module provides a foundational set of variables that eachcountry should report.
 It covers the essential data points needed for tracking NTDs at a basic level and serves as the minimum requirement for standardized reporting.
 In contrast, the Disease-specific NTD modules focus on one disease at the time, presenting a more detailed and higher-volume dataset for reporting, suited to countries with specific disease surveillance needs.
 These modules are still aggregated but are designed with increased complexity to capture disease-specific data effectively.
 The disease-specific dataset also facilitate the data exchange with tracker data, ensuring that information entered into trackers, such as the sabies tracker, is aggregated and visualized accuretaly within the corresponding disease-specific dataset.
 Importantly, to streamline reporting and avoid redundancy, data entry should occur in either the tracker, the disease-specific module or the overarching module, not in multiple places.
 WHen data is intered into a tracker, it will automatically aggregate within ethe disease specific dataset as its core output for HMIS-integrated monitoring and nalaysis.
 The dataset has, in turn, been mapped to ensure alignment with the overarching outputs.

 ![The structure behind the data exchange within the NTD toolkits](resources/images/NTD_BURDEN_008.png)